Questions and Answers

 How does the purchase process work in Uruguay?

-The buyer selects a property with its real estate agent and buyer and seller agree verbal on a price through their agents.
-The buyer selects his “escribano” and the buyer escribano contacts the escribano of the seller.
-The escribanos of both sides draft a “Boleto de Reserva” based on the verbal agreement of buyer and seller and secure the purchase.
-A fine of usually 10% of the purchase price is set in case either party breaches the purchase contract called the “Escritura de Compraventa”.
-Usually the buyer has to deposit 10% of the asking price with its escribano and this deposit stays in “Escrow”.
+The buyer selects a property with its real estate agent, and buyer and seller agree verbal on a price through their agents.
+The buyer selects his “Escribano” and the buyer Escribano contacts the Escribano of the seller.
+The Escribano drafts a “Boleto de Reserva” based on the verbal agreement of buyer and seller to secure the purchase terms.
+At that time, the buyer has to deposit 10% of the sales price with its Escribano, and this deposit stays in the trust account “Escrow.”
+A fine of usually 10% of the purchase price is set in case either party breaches the purchase contract called the “Escritura de Compraventa.”
 The seller, for his part, hands over all the documents related to the property, including the title deed, which rules out any possibility of selling the property in question to a third party.
-Then it takes about 30-45 days to study the title, chain of history and tax situation.
-A closing date is set for the balance to be paid, signing the final documents, transfer of the property and public registration.
+Then it takes about 30-45 days to study the title, chain of history, and tax situation.
+A closing date is set for the balance to be paid, signing the final documents, transfer of the property, and public registration.

 How much negotiation room is there at the indicated prices?

-Due to the absence of a general MLS system showing the history and per sq ft price of a property it is much more difficult to come up with easy comparables like in the USA.
-Therefore it is even more important for you to work with a full time real estate professional who knows the inventory and comparables.
+Due to the absence of a general MLS system showing the history and per m2 price of a property, it is much more difficult to come up with easy comparable like in the USA.
+Therefore it is even more important for you to work with a full-time real estate professional who knows the inventory, market values, and comparable.
 Properties are usually sold as is or seen and we advice – even if the profession of a “home inspector” doesn’t exist like in the USA – to send a reputable contractor out to inspect before drafting the written offer through a notary.

-The prices are not always as negotiable as back home and you have to be cautious and professional about it in order not to offend the seller.
-If the seller has the feeling that the buyer does not take his offer seriously he might reject any further negotiations.
-Here it is customary to conduct price negotiations only when there is a real intention to get to an agreement and you are well advised to let a professional do that work for you.
+The prices are not always as negotiable as back home, and it depends on each property and sellers situation.
+You have to be cautious and professional about it in order not to offend the seller.
+If the seller has the feeling that the buyer does not take his offer seriously, he might reject any further negotiations.
+Here it is customary to conduct price negotiations only when there is a real intention to get to an agreement, and you are well-advised to let your professional realtor do that work for you.